Androz2091/discord-giveaways/README.md

 -   **options.prize**: the giveaway prize.
 -   **options.hostedBy**: the user who hosts the giveaway.
 -   **options.winnerCount**: the number of giveaway winners.
 -   **options.winnerIDs**: the IDs of the giveaway winners. ⚠ You do not have to and would not even be able to set this as a start option!
-The array only gets filled when the giveaway ends or is rerolled!
+The array only gets filled when a giveaway ends or is rerolled!
--   **options.botsCanWin**: whether the bots can win a giveaway.
+-   **options.botsCanWin**: whether bots can win the giveaway.
 -   **options.exemptPermissions**: an array of discord permissions.
-Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
+Server members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 -   **options.embedColor**: a hexadecimal color for the embeds of giveaways.
 -   **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 -   **options.reaction**: the reaction that users will have to react to in order to participate.